 Patrick Njoroje is a musician from Nairobi, Kenya.
-He is a music instructor at Pefa Church, and often plays at the Compassion Centre.
+He is a music instructor at Pefa Church, and often plays at the Compassion Centre in Nairobi.
 You can reach him on facebook.

 Tim Skehan is a singer, songwriter, and guitar player from New York, New York.
 His latest project, Et Vox Tympanum, gives vocalists more freedom by requiring each original song to be played differently every time it is performed.
-You can listen to more of his music at polysongs.com, and get in touch with him there too.
+You can listen to more of his music on his website.

 “As exhilarating to listen to as it is a towering display of vocal prowess.
 Thomas has such vast range, formidable technique and minutely nuanced command of microtones that she can do it all.
 The result is rapture that sometimes borders on terror.” – New York Music Daily

-Deborah Akubudike is a passionate poetess from Imo, Nigeria who prefers to write from other people’s points of view to create awareness, encourage, and enlighten.
+Deborah Akubudike is a passionate poetess from Imo, Nigeria who prefers to write from other people’s points of view.
+Her aim is to create awareness, encourage, and enlighten.

 Ashley Fitch is a poet from Trenton, New Jersey.